Choose your Adventure

 The Grand Canyon Railway Hotel is located adjacent to the historic Williams Depot and is walking distance to downtown Williams and its famed main street – Route 66.
 Splash and swim in our indoor pool and hot tub and play on our outdoor kids playground.
 Right off the lobby, stop by Spenser’s Pub for a beverage with its classic handcrafted bar built in England in the 1800s.
 The hotel features many room types and most have two queen beds to accommodate parties of all sizes.
 Packages are available that include nights at the Grand Canyon Railway Hotel.
 You can also book a package that includes lodging inside Grand Canyon National Park.

 These aren’t just train cars.
 They’re classics – restored with love – and ready to be proudly shared with you.
-Customize your experience with one of six unique ways to experience the train.
+Families can travel in one of four classes of service.

 - Coach Class: Travel to the canyon in streamlined cars made in the 1950s with big windows and air conditioning in warmer months.